 Drugs, Society, and Human Behavior, by Carl Hart and Charles Ksir; 14th edition, McGraw Hill Publishers.
 This is a comprehensive text for the class.
+Two copies of the textbook are available on reserve at the Knight Library.

 Course Format: The material in this course will be presented through a combination of assigned readings from the texts, class lectures, in-class discussions, and self-study reading topics.
 Lecture material and readings will have some overlap, but will not be replications of each other; some lecture material will not be covered in the readings and vice versa.
 You are expected to do the assigned reading before the class period in which it is due.